CarsonScott/easydata/README.md

 Links are created using a 'source' and 'target' key, each pointing to an existing object:

     >>> graph.create_link('p1', 'p2')

+The resulting link is an object with 'source' and 'target' attributes.

 Every link is assigned a generated key based on the source and target keys used to define it:

     graph.get_key('p1', 'p2')
     >>> '(p1 p2)'

-The source and target objects' attributes are updated when a new link is created:
+The attributes of the source and target objects are updated when a new link is created:

     graph.get_attrs('p1')
     >>> {'x': 5, 'y': 6, 'sources': [], 'targets': ['p2'])

     graph.get_attrs('p2')
     >>> {'x': 3, 'y': 9, 'sources': ['p1'], 'targets': [])

+Additional attributes can be added to the link schema:

+    graph.create_attribute('link', 'weight', [lambda val: isinstance(val, int) or isinstance(val, float)])

+The additional attributes are assigned when a link is created:

+    graph.create_link('p1', 'p2', [4])

+The link between 'p1' and 'p2' now has an attribute called 'weight', equal to 4.

 __III.
 Hierarchies__

 Every link is an object that may be the source or target of another link.